Cubelrti/sm-crypto-wasm/README.md

 Note:
 - Alipay don't support Native WebAssembly yet.
-- WeChat Android Worker has some issues with WebAssembly loading: `Failed to load module Missing internal module _http_agent.`
+- WeChat need manual removal of `instantiateStreaming` for Worker.
 - Douyin need custom shim for Crypto API and TextEncoder/TextDecoder.
 - WeChat need custom shim for TextEncoder/TextDecoder for Native WebAssembly.
-- Douyin Android can only pass ArrayBuffer back and forth between JS and Worker.
+- WeChat and Douyin Android can only pass ArrayBuffer back and forth between JS and Worker.
-- WeChat can only pass ArrayBuffer back and forth between JS and Worker.

 ## Usage
 Install with Package Manager you have: